michaelmov/michaelmov.github.io/_posts/2018-05-10-angular-like-two-way-data-binding-vanilla-js.markdown

 </form>
 ```
 A couple things to note:
-* I am using the `mm-model` attribute on the input fields to mimick Angular's `ng-model` directive- which is used to bind the input value to the `$scope` object in the controller.
-In this example, I will be parsing through the `mm-model` attributes and bind their values to my own `scope` object.
+* I am using the `mm-model` attribute on the input fields to mimic Angular's `ng-model` directive- which is used to bind the input value to the `$scope` object in the controller.
+In this example, I will be parse through the `mm-model` attributes and bind their values to the `scope` object in my js code.
 * I am using the `mm-bind` attribute on the `<h1>` tags to bind scope properties to them.
-This allows me to update the DOM in real-time as the state of the`scope` object is updated.
+This allows me to update the DOM in real-time when the state of the `scope` object is changed.

 ### JavaScript
-First, I will cache all of DOM elements with my custom attributes and then initialize the `scope` variable to a an empty object.
+First, I will cache all of the DOM elements that contain my custom attributes  and then initialize the `scope` variable to a an empty object.
 This variable will hold all of the bound property/value pairs and keep them in sync with the DOM.

 ``` javascript
 // Cache DOM elements